 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a shower only to realize that the water hasn’t been draining it, you’re aware of how annoying it is.
-This not only slows down your morning routine, it could also make it difficult to clean after you’re finished.
-Although chemical drain cleaners can be sometimes effective, they may also damage your pipes and cause harm to the environment.
-The positive side lies in the plenty of natural methods to clear a shower drain without using harsh chemicals.
+If you’ve ever taken a shower only to discover that the water isn’t draining it, you’re aware of how annoying it is.
+This not only slows down your morning routine, but it can also be difficult to clean after you’re finished.
+While chemical drain cleaners are occasionally effective, they could also damage your pipes and harm the environment.
+The positive side is the fact that you have plenty of methods that are natural to unblock a shower drain without using harsh chemical solutions.

 Key Takeaways

-- There are natural ways to clear a shower drain, such as using vinegar and baking soda and a wire hanger or a wet/dry vacuum.
+- There are a variety of natural ways to clear a shower drain, such as using baking soda, vinegar or a wire hanger or a wet/dry vacuum.

-- To make use of the method of baking soda and vinegar: gather supplies, remove the drain cover and any garbage, pour baking soda in, then vinegar.
-Wait 30 minutes before flushing with boiling water.
+- For the method of baking soda and vinegar, gather ingredients, unblock the drain cover and other garbage, pour baking soda, followed by vinegar.
+Wait for 30 minutes, then flush with boiling water.

-- For wire hanger methods Straighten the wire hanger, leaving one end in its original shape Make a hook at the end, then insert it in the drain to fish hair and debris out.
+- For wire hanger methods: straighten out wire hanger, leaving the other end as it was Make a hook at the end and insert it inside the drain to fish hair and debris out.

-- If you want to use the dry/wet vacuum method select the "wet" mode then cover the drains of overflow using cloth or tape. attach hose creating an air-tight seal then turn off the vacuum after 3 minutes.
+- To use wet/dry vacuum method Set the vacuum in "wet" mode, cover overflow drains using cloth or tape. attach the hose, creating an air-tight seal.
+Turn on the vacuum for three minutes.

-- Be prepared for blockages in the future by using hair strainers in your shower.
-You can also run hot water following each use, and not pouring grease down your drains.
+- Prevent future blockages by using a hair strainer in your shower.
+Run hot water after every use, and not running grease down your drains.

 Step 1.
 Gather Your Materials